polyium/.github/profile/README.md

 ## Open-Source

 See our public repositories for our officially supported and maintained codebases!
-We use these same projects in various applications and internal tooling.
+We use these same projects in various production applications and internal tooling.

 We're always open to contributions and discussion.